 - Documentation tracking and audit readiness support

-To avoid any conflict of interest, WFQA does not refer to or select SAP providers.
+To avoid any conflict of interest, WFQA does not select SAP providers.
 Employers are responsible for SAP referral in accordance with DOT regulations.
 Once the SAP is designated, WFQA works directly with the employer and SAP to ensure all testing and follow-up requirements are executed exactly as prescribed.

 WFQA also offers integrated background screening and occupational health services, allowing employers to manage employee compliance requirements in one centralized system.